Dan Levy's Avatar DanLevy.net

 llms://primary.gpt,backup.gpt/gpt-6?temp=0.9

-One string with everything from your auth to your endpoint.
+One string with everything from your auth to your endpoint to your hyperparameters.

 Alternative Formats